 • Cavitation: Pump draws water faster than well recovers, pulls air, damages impellers

-• Wasted energy: Larger motors cost more to run
+• Wasted energy: Larger motors cost more to run, even when not working harder

 Mistake 2: Undersizing to Save Money